|Wade Smith, of Mill Hollow Craft School, explains features of traditional hand tools to a group of OLLI participants.|

 Welcome to our OLLI Springfield program.
-We are pleased to be resuming in-person programs!
 This semester our program will be six lectures, held at 2pm Tuesday afternoons on the dates listed below at the Nolin Murray Center, next to St. Mary’s Catholic Church, 40 Pleasant Street, Springfield VT.

 For weather related schedule changes, check the website.
 Also check SAPA TV, 802-885-6248, Comcast Channels 1077 & 1087, and VTel Cable Channels 160 & 161.

-Health & Safety: UVM sponsored non-credit functions/activities/offerings (which includes our OLLI programs), whether held at UVM or at a non-UVM facility or location, are governed by the same health and safety policies.
+Health & Safety: UVM sponsored non-credit functions/activities/offerings, whether held at UVM or at a non-UVM facility or location, are governed by the same health and safety policies.
 As such, UVM expects event participants, visitors and guests will be vaccinated.
-Masks are required to be worn indoors, regardless of vaccination status.
-If you are outdoors, you are invited to mask up if you are in close proximity to others or in a large group.
-If this event is taking place at a non-UVM venue, consideration must be given to the requirements of the host site and the more stringent requirements will apply.
-UVM’s current face covering guidance can be found here.
+Masks are optional and welcomed.
+If the event is taking place at a non-UVM venue, consideration must be given to the requirements of the host site and the more stringent requirements will apply.

 NEW REGISTRATION PROCESS!
 We can no longer take any payments at the door/onsite.
 All attendees/members should pre-register prior to the start of the program.

 Semester Membership: Sign up as a member and attend all 6 lectures at the discounted price of $35!
 Single lecture fee is $8 each.